 Something to keep in mind: Since you’re technically using the Xbox 360 drivers to interact with the PS3 controller, games will likely display an Xbox control scheme.
-So when a game wants you to “press X,” you’ll want to hit the Circle button instead.
+So when a game wants you to “press X,” you’ll want to hit the Square button instead.

 Step 3: Creating a Profile